zfkdnop/apex-legends-dxvk-cache/README.md

 # apex-legends-dxvk-cache
-A compilation of pre-compiled DXKV shaders for use with Apex Legends on Linux via Steam/Proton
+A compilation of DXVK states pre-cached, for use with Apex Legends on Linux via Steam/Proton.
+Helps to improve and promote a smooth gaming experience.

-The following text is copied from https://www.reddit.com/r/linux_gaming/comments/t5xrho/dxvk_state_cache_for_fixing_stutter_in_apex/
+The following text is a slightly modified copy from https://www.reddit.com/r/linux_gaming/comments/t5xrho/dxvk_state_cache_for_fixing_stutter_in_apex/

 # DXVK state cache for fixing stutter in Apex Legends